Freifunk-Nord/ffnord-infrastructure/docs/README.md

 FFKI Ansible Documentation
 ==========================

-This is the docuemnetation for the automated ansible setup of Freifunk Kiel.
+This is the documentation for the automated ansible setup of Freifunk Kiel.

 Documentation is split up into multiple parts:
  - Site setup: site.md